Connecting to a source IMAP server

-- Now, go to your mail account Settings > Forwarding and POP/IMAP
+- Now, go to your mail account Settings > Forwarding and POP/IMAP.
+Again, you can use the direct link: https://mail.google.com/mail/u/0/#settings/fwdandpop.

 - In the IMAP Access section, select the Enable IMAP option and click Save Changes.

 - Go to the Labels tab and select the Show in IMAP checkboxes next to the names of labels you want to migrate.

 If you do not enable the Show in IMAP option, items with such labels will not be migrated, unless they happen to be labeled twice or more and those other labels are made visible via IMAP.

 Google's Labels are visible as folders when accessing via IMAP.
-Therefore, after migrating via IMAP, you will have as many mailbox folders in the target mailbox as you have labels in your Google account.
-That's, of course, assuming you enabled IMAP visibility for all of them (see the Warning box above).
+Therefore, after migrating via IMAP, you can have as many folders in the target mailbox as many labels you have in your Google account.
+For example, if you select the Show in IMAP option for 3 labels, as described in point 6 above, you will have 3 additional folders in the target mailbox, named as these labels.

 Items that are labeled with multiple labels will be migrated to each of the corresponding target folders.
-For example, if one of your emails is labeled as Important and Starred, and for both these labels the Show in IMAP option is enabled, after the migration you will find two copies of this email in your target mailbox: in the Important folder as well as in Starred folder.
+For example, if one of your emails is labeled as Important and Starred, and for both these labels the Show in IMAP option is enabled, after the migration you will find two copies of this email in your target mailbox: in the Important folder as well as in the Starred folder.

 Pretty much any mail server is supported as a source of migration, providing that IMAP access is enabled and you are able to provide a list of credentials to access users' mailboxes.
 However, see the below notes for a few most popular mail services:

 - Zimbra - IMAP/POP Proxy must be configured first.

 - IBM Notes - Domino IMAP Service must be configured first.